Church of Conscious Living

-The Church of Conscious Living is an Australian anti-vaccination organisation founded in 2015.
-It was established by anti-vaccinationist Stephanie Messenger and promoted by the Australian Vaccination Network in order to exploit an exemption in the Australian "No Jab, No Play" policy for publicly supported childcare and play schemes, where unvaccinated children cannot be enrolled in childcare, but parents with religious objections are excepted.
+The Church of Conscious Living is an Australian anti-vaccination organisation founded in 2015 to circumvent vaccination policy for childcare and play schemes.

+The organisation was established by anti-vaccinationist Stephanie Messenger and promoted by the Australian Vaccination Network in order to exploit an exemption in the Australian "No Jab, No Play" policy for publicly supported childcare and play schemes.
+The policy only allows unvaccinated children to be enrolled in childcare if parents cite religious objections.